Enriques surfaces with normal K3-like coverings: K3-like coverings with rational double points

+The fibers on $J$ and hence on $X'$ are reduced by assumption, and this obviously also transfers to the fibers on $X$, so condition \eref{Reduced} holds.
 It remains to check that a mutation $X'\leftarrow S\rightarrow X$ produces on $X$ only Zariski singularities, and that the total Tjurina does not change.
 This is obvious if we are in the case \mref{Semistable}, when $S_a$ is semistable.
-In case $\mref{IV}$, the fiber $X'_a$ has type $\IV$ and $S_a$ has type $\IV^*$, and $X$ acquires four rational double points of type $A_1$ lying over $a$, whereas $X'$ contains a rational double point of type $D_4$.
-So in this situation, the singularities are different Zariski singularities, but the total Tjurina number is unchanged.

 It remains to verify the cases \mref{II} and \mref{III}.
-Then $S_a$ is a fiber of Kodaira type $I^*_n$ for some $n\geq 0$.
+Then $S_a$ is a fiber of Kodaira type $\I^*_n$ for some $n\geq 0$.
 The following argument shows that the ensuing singularities on $X'$ and $X$ are formally isomorphic.
 Set $R=\O_{\PP^1,a}$ and $F=\Frac(R)$.
 For each terminal component $\Theta,\Theta'\subset S_a$, we may choose formal sections $A,A'\subset S\otimes \hat{R}$ passing through $\Theta$ and $\Theta'$, respectively.
 Since the generic fiber $U=S\otimes\hat{F}$ is an elliptic curve, there is a translation automorphism $\tau:U\ra U'$ sending the $\hat{F}$-rational point $A\cap U$ to $A'\cap U$.
 By the functoriality of the relative minimal model, this extends to an automorphism of $S\otimes\hat{R}$ sending $\Theta$ to $\Theta'$.
 In turn, the singularity arising from contractions of all components but $\Theta$ is formally isomorphic to the singularity given by the contraction of all components but $\Theta'$.
 This settles the case \mref{II}, and the case \mref{III} follows analogously.

 It is very easy to specify mutations.
 The challenge, however, is to introduce another elliptic fibration as well.
 Rather than giving an elliptic curve, we shall construct its degenerate fibers.
 This boils down to finding sections for $J'\ra\PP^1$ with suitable intersection behavior.
-Using the following, we shall infer that the resulting fibration is elliptic rather then quasi-elliptic:
+Using the following, we shall infer that the resulting fibration is elliptic rather then quasielliptic:

 \begin{proposition} \mylabel{good mutations} Let $X'\leftarrow S\rightarrow X$ be a mutation with respect to the vertical negative-definite $E\subset S$.
 Suppose that there is curve of canonical type $F\subset S$ with the following properties: \begin{enumerate} \item The type of the curve $F$ is either $\I_n$ or $\I_{2n+1}^*$ or $\IV$ or $\IV^*$. \item It has degree $>0$ with respect to the elliptic fibration $S\ra\PP^1$. \item Each irreducible component of $E$ is either contained in or disjoint from $F$. \end{enumerate} Then $X'\leftarrow S\rightarrow X$ is a good mutation. \end{proposition}